Post-doctoral Mellon Fellowships

 Applications

-Completed applications, as well as all supporting documentation, must be received no later than 1 February every academic year.
+Completed materials, as well as all supporting documents, must be received no later than 1 February for an applicant to be considered for a Mellon Fellowship in the following academic year.

-- Letters of reference can be sent directly by the referees.
-Letters should be on letterhead and signed.
-Letters can be sent by email (preferred) to the Registrar Joseph Pilsner, or by mail to the Registrar, PIMS, 59 Queen's Park Crescent East, Toronto, ON, M5S 2C4, Canada.
+Letters of reference, on letterhead and signed, can be sent directly by the referees to Semira Abdella either as email attachments (preferred) or by post to Semira Abdella, Office of the President, PIMS, 59 Queen’s Park Crescent East, Toronto, ON, M5S 2C4, Canada.

-- Official confirmation of the PhD should be sent directly to PIMS by the awarding university, in hard copy (to the Registrar, PIMS, 59 Queen's Park Crescent East, Toronto, ON, M5S 2C4, Canada) or electronically (to the Registrar Joseph Pilsner), by 1 February, stating that the PhD has been examined and that its award has been approved by the appropriate authority.
+Official confirmation of the PhD should be sent directly to PIMS by the awarding university, either electronically to Semira Abdella or in hard copy to Semira Abdella, Office of the President, PIMS, 59 Queen’s Park Crescent East, Toronto, ON, M5S 2C4, Canada.
+The confirmation should state that the dissertation has been examined and that appropriate university authorities have approved awarding of the PhD.